tiprankstipranks

 Brand / Reputation - Risk 1

 We are subject to ESG risks that could adversely affect our reputation and the market price of our securities.
-There is an increased focus from certain government regulators, investors, customers, business partners and other stakeholders concerning ESG matters, and the expectations related to ESG matters are rapidly evolving.
-The increased focus by investors and other stakeholders on the ESG practices of publicly traded companies, like us, has included or may in the future include expanding mandatory and voluntary reporting, diligence, and disclosure on topics such as climate change, human capital, labor and risk oversight, and could expand the nature, scope, and complexity of matters that we are required to control, assess and report.
+Although the current U.S. presidential administration's policies may reduce immediate ESG regulatory burdens, stakeholder expectations are not uniform, and both opponents and proponents of various ESG-related matters have increasingly resulted in a range of activism to advocate for their positions.
+For example, in the last several years, certain state attorneys general, treasurers, and legislators have taken various actions to impact the extent to which ESG principles are considered by financial institutions, including to require or prohibit the consideration of various ESG matters in certain contexts.
+While anti-ESG sentiment has gained momentum across the United States, there is continued focus by investors and certain other stakeholders on the ESG practices of publicly traded companies, like us, that has included or may in the future include expanding mandatory and voluntary reporting, diligence, and disclosure on topics such as climate change, human capital, labor and risk oversight, and could expand the nature, scope, and complexity of matters that we are required to control, assess and report.
 These requirements would likely result in increased ESG-related compliance costs, which could result in increases to our overall operational costs.
 Failure to adapt to or comply with regulatory requirements or investor or stakeholder expectations and standards could negatively impact our reputation, ability to do business with certain partners, and our stock price.
 For example, we may be exposed to negative publicity based on the identity and activities of those to whom we lend and with which we otherwise do business and the public's view of the approach and performance of our customers and business partners with respect to ESG matters.
 Any such negative publicity could arise from adverse news coverage in traditional media and could also spread through the use of social media platforms.
 The Corporation's relationships and reputation with its existing and prospective customers and third parties with which we do business could be damaged if we were to become the subject of any such negative publicity.
 This, in turn, could have an adverse effect on our ability to attract and retain customers and employees and could have a negative impact on our business, financial condition and results of operations.
 In addition, we could be criticized by ESG detractors for the scope or nature of our ESG initiatives or policies or for any revisions to these policies.
 We could also be subjected to negative responses by governmental actors (such as anti-ESG legislation or retaliatory legislative treatment) or consumers (such as boycotts or negative publicity campaigns) that could adversely affect our reputation, results of operations and financial condition.

 Brand / Reputation - Risk 2